Adrianaa911/TODO-LIST/README.md

 '.
 There was no event handler attached correctly, therefore nothing happens immediately when the page loads, NOT when the user clicks.
 So I've pass it, like so: 'deleteAllTasks()' .

+This project can be view following the link below:

 https://adrianaa911.github.io/TODO-LIST/